nikku1234/PyTorchNano/README.md

 You will submit Assignment1.zip or Assigment1.tar.gz, a compressed archive file containing the following files:

 - Layers.py, Model.py, GraphNet.py, Train.py and Utils.py (if any).

-Submission is due 09/30/2021,Thursday, 11:59 PM EST. Please use the submit\_cse673 script in Timberlake to submit your assignment.
-You may resubmit your assignment as many times as you want before the deadline, we will use the most recent submission for grading.